Reviews You Can Rely On

 Analysis and Test Results

 To help you determine the right model for your needs, we broke our testing process into five weighted rating metrics — sound quality, range, ease of use, features, and battery life.
 We aggregated the results from each category to determine the overall performance for all cordless phones.
-To make our ratings as practical and fair as possible, we used a mixture of objective side-by-side assessments, like maximum range and battery life, as well as more subjective tests, like audio quality, using a panel of judges.
+To make our ratings as practical and fair as possible, we used a mixture of objective side-by-side assessments, like maximum range and battery life, and more subjective tests, like audio quality, using a panel of judges.

 What's the Best Value?